ember-learn/guides-source/guides/release/getting-started/quick-start.md

-This guide will teach you how to build a simple app using Ember from scratch.
+Welcome to Ember!
+Follow this guide to build a simple web app using HTML, JavaScript, the command line, and some of Ember's best features.
+Each step has code you can copy and paste directly or modify to make it your own.
+Along the way, you will be introduced to the Ember community so that you can get help and continue your learning journey.

 We'll cover these steps: